Accounting policies are the specific policies and procedures used by a company to prepare its financial statements.

-There are many more areas where more than one shares, the company may use alternative valuation methods like LIFO, FIFO weighted average.
+There are many more areas where more than one share and the company may use alternative valuation methods like LIFO, and FIFO weighted average.
 The same is the case with inventories.
 The particular method chosen by the enterprise for the valuation of shares, in this case, will be called accounting policy.
 Different methods will lead to different values.

 Selection of an Accounting Policy

 Choice of accounting policy is a crucial policy decision that affects the performance as well as the financial performance of the financial position of the enterprise.

 Selection of inappropriate accounting policy will lead to understatement or overstatement of performance and financial position.
 Therefore, accounting policy must be chosen with due care after considering its effect on the financial statement.

 There is no universal set of accounting policies that can be applied to all business entities.
 While selecting any accounting policy, three principles of accounting should be kept in mind i.e.

 - Substance over form and

 Change in Accounting Policies

 As per the accounting principle of consistency, an enterprise must consistently follow the accounting policies once chosen.
 A change in accounting policies should be made only in the following cases-